Inventsable/cep-vue-cli-plus/README.md

 ---

+## Commands

+This panel comes with 5 commands baked in ([see details here](https://github.com/Inventsable/CEP-Self-Signing-Panel#what-do-they-do)):

+- `npm run help` - A full list of the commands available and descriptions.
+- `npm run switch` - Reports whether in developer or production context and can switch automatically.
+- `npm run update` - Reports current version of panel in manifest and prompts to update Major, Minor, or Micro.
+- `npm run register` - Reports the current user data (if any) and prompts to save new info to be used in certificates.
+- `npm run sign` - Automatically stages and signs the extension, placing it in a `./archive` directory within the current panel.

+---

 ## Filetree for panel:

 Base panel results in clean and simple Single File Component infrastructure. `CSInterface` exists on the level of `App.vue` and is accessible anywhere via `this.app.csInterface` (`this.$root.$children[0].csInterface`).